MicheleBaldi/GuestbookSymfony/README.md

 There is also an admin panel,protected by authentication, where the administrator can create conference and comment.

 This project is for dev purpose only

+## Note
+The admin panel is reachable from the url /admin but is protected by authentication.
+To create an admin user you need to execute this script on CLI of PHP container bin/console dbal:run-sql "INSERT INTO admin (id, username, roles, password) VALUES (nextval('admin_id_seq'),'admin', '[\"ROLE_ADMIN\"]', '\$2y\$13\$MlzmoZuKiFeVTkR0Z8sWNuSzS3Tz6YcgGlRM4KtzycKvLLOCyYF6O')"
+It will create an administrator user with username: admin and password: admin